-A minimum of four subjects must be drawn from the choice offered by Law and ATAX and a minimum of four management subjects from the AGSM.
+A minimum of three subjects (60 credit points) must be drawn from the choice offered by Law and ATAX and a minimum of four management subjects from the AGSM.
 The Law subjects include most of those listed for the LLM in this Handbook.
 The ATAX subjects are listed in the relevant Handbook.
 All subjects will not necessarily be available in any one year.

 The AGSM compulsory subjects are: Managing People; Marketing Principles; Managers, Markets and Prices, and Corporate Finance.
 The elective management subjects, from which a maximum of two may be selected, are: Total Quality Management; Accounting and Financial Management; Skills for Managing People; and Enhancing Workforce Management.

-The Law subjects will normally be taught in the evening at UNSW or at a location in the Sydney CBD.
+The Law subjects will normally be taught in the evening at the NSW State Library, the Faculty's city venue.
+However, many subjects are available on campus, in alternative formats both during the academic sessions and over the summer teaching break.
 The AGSM subjects are available in four locations in the Sydney CBD and in five other major city venues interstate (participants may attend these synchronised classes if travelling).
 ATAX subjects are available by distance learning with audioconferences scheduled to suit busy professionals.
 Most classes are between 1.5 and 2 hours in duration.
 In addition, the AGSM subjects have on average two half-day Saturday workshops.
 Both the AGSM and ATAX subjects are supported by comprehensive open learning self-directed study materials.
 For AGSM subjects no other study resources need be obtained.

-Students must successfully complete 10 (single semester) subjects to be eligible for the degree.
 A total of 150 credit points is required for the award of the degree.
-The MLM by coursework may be taken full-time over 1.5 years (three sessions) or part-time over a minimum of 2.5 years (five sessions).
+The MLM by coursework is offered part-time only over a minimum of 2.5 years (five sessions).

-In relation to Law subjects, students may apply to the Program Director for permission to take, as appropriate, one or two single-semester subjects (or the equivalent year-long subjects) offered at postgraduate level by another university.
+In relation to Law subjects, students may apply to the Program Director for permission to take, as appropriate, one or two single-semester subjects (or the equivalent yearlong subjects) offered at postgraduate level by another university.

 The MLM is a full fee program.
-In 1997 the cost of Law subjects will be \$1,500 per subject, ATAX subjects will be \$1,200 and for AGSM subjects the fee per subject will be \$2,200.
+In 1997 the cost of Law subjects was \$1,500 per subject, ATAX subjects was \$1,200 and for AGSM subjects the fee per subject was \$2,200.